Biostratigraphy: Index fossils

 To work well, the fossils used must be widespread geographically, so that they can be found in many different places.
 They must also be short-lived as a species, so that the period of time during which they could be incorporated in the sediment is relatively narrow.
 The longer lived the species, the poorer the stratigraphic precision, so fossils that evolve rapidly, such as ammonites, are favored over forms that evolve much more slowly, like nautiloids.

 Often biostratigraphic correlations are based on a faunal assemblage, rather than an individual species — this allows greater precision as the time span in which all of the species in the assemblage existed together is narrower than the time spans of any of the members.
 Furthermore, if only one species is present in a sample, it can mean either that (1) the strata were formed in the known fossil range of that organism; or (2) that the fossil range of the organism was incompletely known, and the strata extend the known fossil range.
 For instance, the presence of the trace fossil Treptichnus pedum was used to define the base of the Cambrian period, but it has since been found in older strata.
 If the fossil is easy to preserve and easy to identify, more precise time estimating of the stratigraphic layers is possible.

 In terrestrial late Miocene, Pliocene and Pleistocene sediments, vole teeth are frequently used as index fossils (sometimes called the "vole clock").
 Some authors have argued that based on size variation that vole teeth can be used to date certain deposits with high precision, but this assumption has been criticised, as changes in the size of vole teeth are not unidirectional through time and frequently prone to trend reversal.

 Faunal succession

 Image displaying newly discovered fossil being introduced into the succession sequence.

 The concept of faunal succession was theorized at the beginning of the 19th century by William Smith.
 When Smith was studying rock strata, he began to recognize that rock outcrops contained a unique collection of fossils.
-The idea that these distant rock outcrops contained similar fossils allowed for Smith to order rock formations throughout England.
+The idea that these distant rock outcrops contained similar fossils allowed Smith to order rock formations throughout England.
 With Smith's work on these rock outcrops and mapping around England, he began to notice some beds of rock may contain mostly similar species, however there were also subtle differences within or between these fossil groups.
-This difference in assemblages that appeared identical at first, lead to the principle of faunal succession, where fossil organisms succeed one another in a definite and determinable order, and therefore any time period can be categorized by its fossil extent.
+This difference in assemblages that appeared identical at first, led to the principle of faunal succession, where fossil organisms succeed one another in a definite and determinable order, and therefore any time period can be categorized by its fossil extent.